A new version of Mina Docs is coming soon! This page will be rewritten.

 410.4 MINA * 3 blocks = 1,231.2 MINA .

+This process is to be repeated for each of the token provider accounts that delegate to you.
 The token provider, either the Foundation or O(1) Labs respectively, will check to see that you have sent back with this mechanism by the middle of the next epoch as described above.
 Failing to do so, can result in ineligibility for receiving delegations.

 If you have computed a reward that has an odd number of nanomina and need to divide it between the two accounts it is okay to round down and keep the extra 1 nanomina.